 By default, when running anything on the CQ University HPC systems, unless you are preforming simple tasks or doing a "quick test", all programs must be executed on the "compute" nodes.

 As documented in the section "HPC Job Scheduler", the HPC system is a very "large" shared resource, in which users submit jobs to a "scheduler" to have their programs execute on the HPC compute nodes.
-When a job is submitted, the scheduler checks to see if the requested resources, such as memory and CPU, are available.
-If a compute nodes has the available resources, the scheduler executes the job on the selected compute node, otherwise, the job is queued until compute resources become available.
+When a job or interactive session is submitted, the scheduler checks to see if the requested resources, such as memory and CPU, are available.
+If a compute node has the available resources, the scheduler executes the job on the selected compute node, otherwise, the job (or interactive session) is queued until compute resources become available.